instructlab/dev-docs/docs/backend/api-definitions-guidelines.md

 ## How will service implementations reference shared APIs?

-When a project chooses to implement one or more service APIs, there are three acceptable methods for doing so, listed in order of preference:
+When a project chooses to implement one or more service APIs, there are two acceptable methods for doing so, listed in order of preference:

 1. Consume a supported language-specific package.
 The `openapi` repo will build/publish/tag consumable packages with generated code for supported languages based on standard package distribution channels for the given language.
 This is the preferred method of consumption as it avoids repository references and code duplication.
 2. For languages without a supported package, the `openapi` repo may be held as a [git submodule](https://www.git-scm.com/book/en/v2/Git-Tools-Submodules).